 There are a few things that could show up in your credit file that are not technically tradelines, such as collections, judgments, bankruptcies, and foreclosures.
 However, these bad credit items can all be thought of as the result of not properly managing your tradelines.
 Let’s examine each example.

 The best way to build a good credit record is to open a variety of tradelines and keep them in good standing by making payments on time and keeping the utilization low.
-The fact is that you simply cannot build credit without tradelines.
+We delve more into exactly how to optimize each factor of your credit score to get the best score possible in “How to Get an 850 Credit Score.”

 To overcome this obstacle, many people rely on the positive credit history of others to establish their own credit file.